MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-_fsrtl_advanced_fcb_header-fsrtlfastchecklockforread.md

 ### -param ProcessId [in]

-A pointer to the process ID for the process.
+A pointer to the EPROCESS for the process.

 ## -returns